 5G Fixed Wireless Internet – What Is It, Why Is It Good And Where Can You Get It?

-5G this and 5G that – those two characters have been bandied about a lot in recent times, so what does it mean and how will 5G impact fixed wireless broadband internet access?
+5G this and 5G that – those two characters have been bandied about a lot in recent times, so what do they stand for and how will 5G impact fixed wireless broadband internet access for home and business?

 What Is 5G?

 5G adoption will mark a quantum leap in communications in Australia – including business and home internet connectivity.

-In a fixed wireless broadband scenario, 5G can easily attain speeds of 1,000 Mbps.
-To put that in perspective, that’s ten times faster than a high-end NBN plan (100MBps).
+In a fixed wireless broadband scenario, 5G can easily attain internet speeds of 1,000 Mbps.
+To put that in perspective, 5G is ten times faster than a high-end NBN plan (100MBps).
 While 4G is capable in real-world conditions of speeds of 450Mbps – those have to be pretty much ideal conditions and very close to a tower.

 But 1,000Mbps isn’t where 5G’s speedy street cred ends for fixed wireless broadband – speeds of 10 – 20Gbps (10,000 – 20,000 Mbps) are theoretically possible.
-While there’s nothing currently available requiring that sort of speed, if the evolution of the Internet has taught us anything is that make something possible and someone will find a way to utilise it.
+While there’s nothing currently available requiring that sort of speed, if the evolution of the internet has taught us anything it’s that make something possible and someone will find a way to utilise it.

 5G Is Very Low Latency